-Do you ever find yourself thinking this way?
-Most people do.
+If you ever find yourself thinking this way, you aren’t alone.
 Ironically, it’s probably the number one reason motivating people to save and invest their money—planning their great escape from the job.
 That’s not a bad thing either, but maybe we need some balance.

 Your career is an investment all its own; consider the following:

 - Your career is what sustains you until the day you can afford to retire

 - You’ll probably live on the income from your job a lot longer than you’ll live on the income from your investments

 - You need money to invest—that will mostly come from your career

 - Your career is the foundation upon which all other investments will be made